semajh/game-engines/README.md

 # game-engines
-Contains implementations of tic-tac-toe and Connect 4 and game engines to play them using negamax
+Contains implementations of tic-tac-toe and Connect 4 and game engines to play them using a negamax algorithm.